GameSmithOnline/Sec_Start/README.md

 ## Recommended Browser
 Vivaldi is recommended because it handles custom start pages and tab/startup behavior very cleanly.
+When using vivaldi browser I recomend the Neon Dreams dark theme for best results!

 ## Quick Setup in Any Browser